theophile-wallez/Better-Linar-to-Gitlab-MR-Integration/README.md

 ## 🔑 Linear API key

-Your Linear API key is used to fetch data related to the issues found the merge request's title on the [Linear GraphQL API](https://studio.apollographql.com/public/Linear-API/variant/current/explorer).
+Your Linear API key is used to fetch data related to the issues found in the merge request's title using the [Linear GraphQL API](https://studio.apollographql.com/public/Linear-API/variant/current/explorer).

 ### Where can I find it?